akheron/sqltyper/README.md

 npm install --save-dev sqltyper
 ```

-The generated TypeScript code uses [node-postgres] or [postgres.js] to execute
+The generated TypeScript code uses [node-postgres], [postgres.js], or
-the queries, so either `pg` or `postgres` is a required runtime dependency:
+[pg-promise] to execute the queries, so either `pg` or `postgres` is a required
+runtime dependency:

 ```
 npm install --save pg